Python Multiple Inheritance

-Like C++, a class can be derived from more than one base classes in Python.
+A class can be derived from more than one base class in Python, similar to C++.
 This is called multiple inheritance.

 In multiple inheritance, the features of all the base classes are inherited into the derived class.
 The syntax for multiple inheritance is similar to single inheritance.

 class Base1: pass class Base2: pass class MultiDerived(Base1, Base2): pass

 Here, the MultiDerived class is derived from Base1 and Base2 classes.

 The MultiDerived class inherits from both Base1 and Base2 classes.